uadmin/uadmin-docs/_build/html/_sources/api/fetching_records.rst.txt

 .. _Back To Top: https://uadmin-docs.readthedocs.io/en/latest/api/fetching_records.html#for-fetching-records

+.. code-block:: go

+    func RenderMultiHTML(w http.ResponseWriter, r *http.Request, path []string, data interface{}, funcs ...interface{})

 RenderMultiHTML creates a new template and applies a parsed template to the specified data object.
 For function, Tf is available by default and if you want to add functions to your template, just add them to funcs which will add them to the template with their original function names.
 If you added anonymous functions, they will be available in your templates as func1, func2 ...etc.

-Function:

-.. code-block:: go

-    func(w http.ResponseWriter, r *http.Request, path []string, data interface{}, funcs ...interface{})